 La Pavoni PC-16 Professional Espresso Machine

 Espresso aficionados around the world may be familiar with the Pavoni name.
-In 1905, the Italian man called Desiderio Pavoni was the first person to produce commercial espresso machines.
+In 1905, an Italian man, Desiderio Pavoni, was the first to produce commercial espresso machines.

 Although the coffee world has changed due to the development of technology, La Pavoni continues to manufacture high-quality espresso makers in Italy for those who want a taste of the old world.
 The entire line of La Pavoni machines has a classic design, including the La Pavoni PC-16 Professional.

-The La Pavoni Professional features a stunning, streamlined design with a copper and brass finish.
-The shiny look is maintained by a coat of jewelry varnish over the metal.
+The La Pavoni Professional features a streamlined design with a chrome finish and black accents.
+A coat of jewelry varnish maintains the shiny look of the metal.

-Beyond the gorgeous appearance, this machine also has advanced technology.
-Its generous electric boiler holds enough water to brew 16 shots of espresso, and the sight glass on the boiler shows you how much is left.
+Beyond the elegant appearance, this machine also has advanced technology.
+Its generous electric boiler holds enough water to brew 16 espresso shots, and the sight glass on the boiler shows you how much is left.
 In addition, a pressure gauge is visible at the top of the boiler.

 You can extract one or two shots of espresso at a time.
 If you want an espresso-based coffee drink with milk, you’ll also have to decide whether you’d like to use the machine’s steam wand as is or add the auto-frothing attachment.
 However, while this high-end manual espresso machine does a lot for you, you’ll still have to learn a few essential skills.